Explore other offices & services

 Open to all students on campus the center is a special to resource to students here at Knox.
 Make an appointment, take a seat on the couches, learn about the diversity on campus, or just stop by to say "hi" to the staff.
 The center is in existence for the student.

 The CIL is a result of a renewed Knox.
 Created in the summer of 2001 along with several other centers on campus.
-Tianna Cervantez has been working within the center for 6 years, creating various programs and supporting students in their academic and social endeavors.
-A program that has been under the CIL is Multicultural Student Orientation.
+Tianna Cervantez has been working within the center for six years, creating various programs and supporting students in their academic and social endeavors.

 Back to Hello.knox.edu